jserv/rbtree/README.md

 ## Data Structure

-The `rbtree` tracking structure can be initialized anywhere in user-accessible memory.
+The `rb_t` tracking structure can be initialized anywhere in user-accessible memory.
 It should contain only zero bits before first use, and no specific initialization API is needed.

-Unlike a linked list, where the position of elements is explicit, the ordering of nodes in an `rbtree` must be defined by a user-provided predicate function.
+Unlike a linked list, where the position of elements is explicit, the ordering of nodes in an `rb_t` must be defined by a user-provided predicate function.
-A function of type `rb_cmp_t` should be assigned to the `cmp_func` field of the `rbtree` structure before any tree operations are performed.
+A function of type `rb_cmp_t` should be assigned to the `cmp_func` field of the `rb_t` structure before any tree operations are performed.
 This function must return `true` if the first node argument is "less than" the second, according to the desired ordering.
 Note that "equal" values are not allowed; nodes within the tree must have a unique and fixed order for the algorithm to function correctly.

-Nodes within an `rbtree` are represented as an `rbnode` structure, which resides in user-managed memory, typically embedded within the data structure tracked by the tree.
-However, unlike linked list structures, the data within an `rbnode` is entirely opaque, and users cannot manually traverse the tree's binary topology as they can with lists.
+Nodes within an `rb_t` are represented as an `rb_node_t` structure, which resides  in user-managed memory, typically embedded within the data structure tracked by the tree.
+However, unlike linked list structures, the data within an `rb_node_t` is entirely opaque, and users cannot manually traverse the tree's binary topology as they can with lists.

-Nodes can be inserted into the tree with `rb_insert()` and removed with `rb_remove()`.
-The "first" and "last" nodes in the tree, as determined by the comparison function, can be accessed using `rb_get_min()` and `rb_get_max()`, respectively.
-Additionally, the `rb_contains()` function checks if a specific node pointer exists within the tree.
+Nodes can be inserted into the tree with `rb_insert` and removed with `rb_remove`.
+The "first" and "last" nodes in the tree, as determined by the comparison function, can be accessed using `rb_get_min` and `rb_get_max`, respectively.
+Additionally, the `rb_contains` function checks if a specific node pointer exists within the tree.
 All of these operations have a maximum time complexity of $O(\log(N))$ based on the size of the tree.

 ### Operations

-One method is provided for iterating through all elements of an `rbtree` using the `RB_FOREACH` iterator.
+One method is provided for iterating through all elements of an `rb_t` using the `RB_FOREACH` iterator.
 This iterator allows for a more natural iteration over the tree with a nested code block instead of a callback function.
 It is non-recursive but requires $O(\log(N))$ stack space by default.
 This